okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-event-hook/implement-your-service/index.md

 ## Implement Handling for One-Time Verification Request

-In adition to handling the ongoing requests that provide delivery of event notifications, you need to also implement functionality in your web service to handle a one-time verification request Okta sends.
+You need to also implement functionality in your web service to handle a one-time verification request Okta sends.

-This verification is triggered is when you perform the step [Verify Your Endpoint](/docs/guides/set-up-event-hook/verify-your-endpoint), covered later in this guide.
-At that time, Okta sends the verification request to your endpoint, and your endpoint is expected to respond in a particular way.
+This verification request is triggered by you when you perform the step [Verify Your Endpoint](/docs/guides/set-up-event-hook/verify-your-endpoint), covered later in this guide.
+At that time, Okta sends a verification request to your endpoint, and your endpoint is expected to respond in a particular way.

-The contract for the request and response for this one-time verification request is different than the contract for the ongoing calls that deliver information about events.
+The REST API contract for the request and response for this one-time verification request is different than the contract for the ongoing calls that deliver information about events.
 See [One-Time Verification Request](/docs/concepts/event-hooks/#one-time-verification-request) for a description.

 <NextSectionLink/>